Duck factory on the two-torus: multiple canard cycles without geometric constraints

 Now we are ready to state the main result.

-\begin{ttheorem} For every desired odd number of limit cycles $l\in 2\mathbb N+1$ there exists an open set in the space of slow-fast systems on the two-torus with the following properties. \begin{enumerate} \item Slow curve $M$ is simple and nondegenerate. \item For every system from this set there exists a sequence of intervals $\{R_n\}_{n=0}^\infty\subset \{\eps>0\}$, accumulating at zero, such that for every $\eps\in R_n$ there exist exactly $l$ canard limit cycles. \end{enumerate} \end{ttheorem} \begin{remark} One can construct the desired example for any prescribed simple nondegenerate slow curve.
+\begin{ttheorem} For every desired odd number of limit cycles $l\in 2\mathbb N+1$ there exists an open set in the space of slow-fast systems on the two-torus with the following properties. \begin{enumerate} \item The slow curve $M$ is simple and nondegenerate. \item For every system from this set there exists a sequence of intervals $\{R_n\}_{n=0}^\infty\subset \{\eps>0\}$, accumulating at zero, such that for every $\eps\in R_n$ there exist exactly $l$ canard limit cycles. \end{enumerate} \end{ttheorem} \begin{remark} One can construct the desired example for any prescribed simple nondegenerate slow curve.
 Moreover, the requirement of convexity can be easily replaced with the less restrictive requirement: $M$ has only two fold points.
-This can be achieved by smooth coordinate change preserving fibration $\{y=const\}$. \end{remark} \begin{remark} No upper estimate on the number of non-canard limit cycles is given.
+This can be achieved by some smooth coordinate change preserving fibration $\{y=const\}$. \end{remark} \begin{remark} No upper estimate on the number of non-canard limit cycles is given.
 At least one non-canard cycle exists in our settings. \end{remark} The paper is organized as follows.
-In \autoref{sec:lc} we discuss the settings and give a heuristic proof of the main result.
-In \autoref{section:proof} we construct a family with the desired properties relying on two technical lemmas about the asymptotics of some Poincar\'e map.
-In \autoref{sec:techn} we prove the technical lemmas.
+In \autoref{sec:lc} we discuss the settings and prove the main result modulo technical Lemmas.
+In \autoref{sec:techn} we prove these Lemmas.
 In \autoref{sec:conjectures} we state a conjecture on slow-fast systems on the two-torus with unconnected slow curves.